jleath/Gitlet/hw4/spec/hw4.md

 Make sure to decare this interface as part of the `synthesizer` package.
 The syntax for declaring yourself to be part of a package is `package <packagename>;`.
 For example, if you are part of the `animal` package, the top of your file should have a `package animal;` line.

-Before moving on, ensure that  `BoundedQueue` compiles: `javac -g RingBufferInterface.java`.
+Before moving on, ensure that  `BoundedQueue` compiles: `javac -g BoundedQueue.java`.

 If you're stuck, see [this lecture 11 .java file](https://github.com/Berkeley-CS61B/lectureCode/blob/f69ce3e6ab9045ec3e279ba3099f75d656916853/lec11/live2/MaxComparable/OurComparable.java) for an example of an interface declaration.